gopi-4106/Chat-bot/README.md

 **Parts:**

 * **Part 1: Setting Up the Environment**
-    * Ensure Python is installed on your system. [cite: 3, 4]
+    * Ensure Python is installed on your system.
     * Set up the necessary dependencies to support AI model training and chatbot development. [cite: 3, 4]
 * **Part 2: Preparing the Custom Dataset**
     * Create a structured dataset in JSON format. [cite: 5, 6]